JoseWR5/willords/README.md

 # willords

-willords is a madeup language from the course on JavaScript Fundamentals.
+willords is a madeup language based from the course on JavaScript Fundamentals by Guido Contreras Woda.

 ## madeup Language Descripcion